moinwiki/moin/docs/admin/configure.rst

 Custom Themes
 -------------
-In case you want to do major changes to how MoinMoin looks (so just changing snippets or CSS is not enough), you could also write your own theme.
+In case you want to do major changes to how MoinMoin displays its pages, you could also write your own theme.

-Be warned: doing this is a long-term thing, you don't just have to write it, but you'll also have to maintain and update it.
-Thus, we suggest you try living with the built-in themes or collaborate with the MoinMoin core and other interested developers on the internet.

-A few well-made, well-maintained and widespread themes are much better than lots of the opposite.
+Caution: developing your own theme means you also have to maintain and update it, which normally requires a long-term effort.

 .. todo::